radialHuman/rust/util/util_ml/README.md

 > To make a library of functions that are frequently used for data anlaysis and machine learning tasks

 ## Changes
-* lib_nn the functions and Struct are tested, modified and documented
+* lib_nn, lib_string, lib_matrix the functions and Struct are tested, modified and documented

 ## Planned
-1. lib_string
+1. lib_ml

 ## List of Functions and Structs